-Mongolia’s largest and most important monastery, one of Ulaanbaatar’s most interesting sights, Gudan Monestary was built in the mid 19th century.
+Mongolia’s largest and most important monastery, one of Ulaanbaatar’s most interesting sights, Gudan Monastery was built in the mid 19th century.
 It is the only monastery where Buddhist services continued during the socialist period.
 Today, visitors flock to the monastery’s temples during religious services, which start at 10 a.m. and last until midday.
-The Migjid Janraisag Temple functions as an important part of Gandan Monastery, as the majestic, bejeweled statue of Migjid Janraisag, rests under its roof.
-The 26-meter high 20 ton statue is a copy of another that was destroyed in the 1920s by communists.
-The statue was built using donations from Mongolian people as symbol of Buddhist revival in the mid 1990s.
+The Migjid Janraisag Temple functions as an important part of Gandan Monastery, as the majestic, bejewelled statue of Migjid Janraisag, rests under its roof.
+The 26-meter high 20-ton statue is a copy of another that was destroyed in the 1920s by communists.
+The statue was built using donations from Mongolian people as a symbol of Buddhist revival in the mid-1990s.

 |The Natural History Museum|